opengrowingalliance/specifications/v2.0/core/ogsp-core-spec.md

 ### 2.1 System Components

-The OGSP architecture consists of several core components that work together to create a complete growing system:
+The OGP architecture consists of several core components that work together to create a complete growing system:

 **Controller**: The central orchestration component that manages the overall system operation.
 The controller:
 - Interprets and executes recipes